Azure/azure-sdk-for-net/sdk/easm/Azure.Analytics.Defender.Easm/samples/Sample3_DiscoveryTemplates.md

-# Create Discovery Groups using Templates
+# Create discovery groups using templates

 Instead of manually importing discovery seeds for your discovery run, you can use discovery templates.
 Discovery templates consist of pre-defined discovery seeds.
 The following example demonstrates how to search for a discovery template and use it to create a discovery group.

-## Create an EASM Client
+## Create an EASM client

 To create an EasmClient, you need your subscription ID, region, and some sort of credential.